ralixjs/ralix/docs/HELPERS_API.md

 ### `parents(queryElem, queryParent)`

-Finds the element that first matches queryParent in the parent elements.
+Finds the element that first matches _queryParent_ among the parent elements.

 ## Classes